A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Application Partitioning and Mapping

-In the context of a parallel and distributed infrastructure with an ever-increasing number of available nodes, parallelization is the first solution to accelerate the execution of DNN applications, as DNN models present many opportunities for parallelization.
-In techniques based on \textit{data parallelism}, a set of workers (machines or devices, e.g., GPUs) load an identical copy of the DL model.
-The data it needs to process is split into non-overlapping portions, and each of them is fed into the model replicas of a worker~\cite{krizhevsky2012}.
-In the training phase, each worker needs to synchronize with the others to update the model parameters.
-The main advantage of data parallelism is that it is applicable to any DL model architecture without further knowledge of the model; it scales well for operations that are computationally intensive but have only a few parameters, such as CNNs.
-However, the possibility of exploiting data parallelism is limited by the parameter synchronization, as it leads to a significant communication overhead and may become the bottleneck~\cite{JQLA18}.
-To address scalability and single-point-of-failure issues, synchronization can occur in a decentralized manner~\cite{Mayer2020}, with the main disadvantage of further increasing the communication cost among workers.
+In the context of a distributed infrastructure with an ever-increasing number of available GPU-accelerated nodes, parallelization is the first solution to accelerate the execution of DNN applications.
+In techniques based on \textit{data parallelism}, a set of workers (e.g., GPUs) load an identical copy of the DL model; the input data is partitioned into non-overlapping subsets, with each worker processing its portion independently~\cite{krizhevsky2012}.
+The main advantage of data parallelism is that it is model-agnostic, i.e., it can be applied to any DL model architecture without requiring knowledge of the model’s internal structure.
+It also scales well for models with high computational intensity but relatively few parameters, such as CNNs.
+However, during training, workers must synchronize to update model parameters; this typically involves aggregating gradients to maintain consistency across replicas.
+Despite these optimization frameworks, the scalability of data parallelism is inherently constrained because the entire model must fit within the memory of a single accelerator.